Great Easter Egg Decorating Ideas

 In school did you ever do the thing where you put white glue all over your hand, let it dry and then peel it away?
 This is why this technique appeals to me.
 You drizzle rubber cement on your egg, let it dry completely and dip it into your dye.
 Let dry again and remove the rubber cement.
 Is it just me or does everyone else have gloppy experiences with rubber cement?
 Maybe I need a brand new container.

 What kind of dye to use.
 I bought PAAS dyes last year on clearance for seventy-five cents.
 If you want a more experimental technique your kids will be amazed by, you can try making natural egg dyes.

 For your easter baskets, I like these papier mache eggs you can fill with candy or trinkets.
 They’re quite a bit like the New Year’s Eve favors I made for our smaller guests.
 I didn’t decorate mine, just used colored tissue paper which could make the process a little easier since this is the last minute.

 Martha….I love you Martha.
 We share initials and I look to you for inspiration, and sometimes I even use your crazy ideas.
 But this?
 It’s a little over the top.
 I think they’re beautiful, but if you keep this up I’m buying a PAAS kit and calling it Easter.
-(I admit, this is really cute.)
+(I admit, these “egg creatures” are super cute.)

 In closing, following the awkward segue theme, my family will be attending an easter egg hunt in downtown Detroit on Sunday.
 You could insert your gun/murder/drug joke here but take note: we were not invited to an easter egg hunt in our suburban neighborhood this Sunday.